Land reform in Scotland: Abolition of feudal tenure

-The 2003 acts
+2003 acts

-2003 saw two important pieces of legislation make their way through the Scottish parliament; the Land Reform (Scotland) Act 2003 and the Agricultural Holdings (Scotland) Act 2003.
-The Land Reform (Scotland) Act 2003 has three parts, with provisions regarding three areas of land rights in Scotland; the creation of a legal framework for land access, the community right to buy and crofting community right to buy.
+2003 saw two important pieces of legislation passed by the Scottish parliament: the Land Reform (Scotland) Act 2003 and the Agricultural Holdings (Scotland) Act 2003.
+The Land Reform (Scotland) Act 2003 has three parts, with provisions regarding three areas of land rights in Scotland: the creation of a legal framework for land access, the community right to buy and the crofting community right to buy.

 The first part formalises the tradition in Scotland of unhindered access to open countryside.
-It creates a framework for responsible access to land and inland water, provided that care was taken not to cause damage or interfere with activities including farming and game stalking.
+It creates a framework for responsible access to land and inland water, provided that care is taken not to cause damage or interfere with activities including farming and game stalking.
 Access rights apply to any non-motorised activities, including walking, cycling, horse-riding and wild camping.
 They also allow access on inland water for canoeing, rowing, sailing and swimming.
 This aspect of the act follows the distinctive approach set out in the Scottish Outdoor Access Code, specifying the rights and responsibilities of land managers, countryside users and recreational managers.
 Similar legislation was passed for England and Wales with the Countryside and Rights of Way Act 2000.

-The second part of the act establishes the community right to buy, allowing communities with populations of up to 10,000 to register an interest in land, entitling them to first right of refusal should the owner put the land up for sale or intend to transfer ownership, provided a representative community body can be formed to carry out the purchase.
+The second part of the act establishes the community right to buy, allowing communities with populations of up to 10,000 to register an interest in land, entitling them to right of first refusal should the owner put the land up for sale or intend to transfer ownership, provided a representative community body can be formed to carry out the purchase.

-Finally, the third part establishes the crofting community right to buy which allows crofting communities to purchase crofts and associated land from existing landowners.
+Finally, the third part establishes the crofting community right to buy, which allows crofting communities to purchase crofts and associated land from existing landowners.
 It differs from the community right to buy in that it can be exercised at any time, regardless of whether the land has been put on the market, allowing crofting communities to purchase land even in the absence of a willing seller.

 The Agricultural Holdings (Scotland) Act 2003 amends the law relating to agricultural holdings under the Agricultural Holdings (Scotland) Act 1991.
 It provides for new forms of agricultural tenancies and makes provision in relation to these tenancies, the right of certain agricultural tenants to buy land and the use of certain agricultural land for non-agricultural purposes.
 It makes special provision for certain agricultural tenancies where the tenant is a partnership and for the resolution of disputes between landlords and tenants arising under agricultural tenancies.